PleoSoft/peltas-community/README.md

 	- you can change them and adapt to your specific schema requirements

 # Custom Namespaces
-A custom Alfresco namespace is not automatically updated in Peltas Community and therfore you have to do an insert of your custom in the "peltas_model_dim" table:
+A custom Alfresco namespace is not automatically updated in Peltas Community and therefor you have to do an insert of your custom in the "peltas_model_dim" table:

 * INSERT INTO peltas_model_dim(shortname, longname, modified) VALUES ('your_shortname','{your_localname}',NOW());